mathaim/DS6600_DataPipelineProject/README.md

-# DS6600_DataPipelineProject: UVA Board of Visitors and UVIMCO Leadership Dashboard
+# DS6600_DataPipelineProject: Salary Ttransparency UVA Board of Visitors and UVIMCO Leadership Dashboard

 #### Introduction (6 points): describes the general topic and purpose for collecting and working with the proposed data.